microsoft/pai/docs/manual/cluster-admin/how-to-add-and-remove-nodes.md

 # How to Add and Remove Nodes

 OpenPAI doesn't support changing master nodes, thus, only the solution of adding/removing worker nodes is provided.
-You can and GPU or CPU workers into the cluster.
+You can add GPU or CPU workers into the cluster.

 ## How to Add Nodes